 Currencies, commodities, and collectibles are less relevant for beginner investors and chances are that your money is better invested in other types of asset classes.

-There are 4 asset classes but within them, there are many opportunities and options.
-When looking at asset classes by risk and return, there is no “perfect” class, usually, you have to make a decision between low-risk or high-return.
+There are four asset classes but within them, there are many opportunities and options.
+When looking at Asset classes risk and return profile, there is no “perfect” class, usually, you have to make a decision between low-risk or high-return.
 Hence, the asset class you should choose depends on your unique circumstances and there is no “one size fits all”.

 When using my grading system, you have to take into account that a high total number does not absolutely mean that this particular asset class is better than any other.
 However, it may mean that this class may be worth your consideration.

 Above all, the most important rule is: do not act until you are absolutely sure about what you are doing.
 If you have any questions, you can post in the comments below or shoot me a message.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.

 You may also like

 Use a financial independence calculator to calculate your FIRE number.
 Financial independence and early retirement (FIRE) is a lifestyle growing ...